har-in-air/ESP32_AUTO_WATER/README.md

 ## Power supply

 * Solar panel<br>
-A 20V solar panel is used to charge a 6V lead acid battery via a CC-CV module.
+A 20V solar panel is used to charge a Li-ion battery via a CC-CV module.
 It is also used to charge up a bank of supercapacitors, as it may not be sunny enough to run the 12V water pump directly off the solar panel.

 * Li-ion Battery 18650<br>
 This is used to provide power for the ESP32 module via a 3.3V regulator.<br>
 I used an HT7333 LDO 3.3V regulator because it draws very little quiescent current (< 5uA) and can handle higher input voltages. <br>
-When the ESP32 module is active the current draw is approximately 25mA on average. <br>
+When the ESP32 module is active the module current draw is ~25mA with an additional 6mA for the soil moisture sensor.<br>
-When the ESP32 module is in deep sleep, the additional circuits drawing current are :
+The power to the soil moisture sensor is switched off before the ESP32 enters deep-sleep  mode.
+So in deep-sleep mode, the additional circuits drawing current are :
     * HT7333 regulator quiescent current (< 5uA)
     * DS3231 RTC (< 100uA)
     * The resistors providing the sensed voltages to the ESP32 ADC.
 I used 500K potentiometers to minimize the current draw, with a 100nF capacitor on the ADC pins to minimize noise due to the high source impedance.